Moravian star: Cultural and religious importance

 The use of the stars during the Advent, Christmas, and Epiphany seasons is also a tradition in the West Indies, Greenland, Suriname, Labrador, Central America, South and East Africa, Ladakh in India, and in parts of Scandinavia: wherever the Moravian Church has sent missionaries.

+In 2020, as the world descended in to the Covid-19 pandemic, Moravians began to ring, rehang their stars as a sign of love, hope and peace during dark times.
+On March 27, 2020 Atrium Health Wake Forest Baptist reinstalled their 31 foot star, a top the North Tower.

 Types of stars

 The original Moravian star as manufactured in Herrnhut since 1897 exists only in a 26-point form, composed of eighteen square and eight triangular cone-shaped points.
 The 26th point is missing and used for mounting.
-This shape is technically known as an augmented rhombicuboctahedron.
+This shape is technically known as a Kleetope of a rhombicuboctahedron.
 Each face of the geometric solid in the middle, the rhombicuboctahedron, serves as the base for one of the pyramid augmentations or starburst points.
 This is the most commonly seen and most widely available form of Christmas star.

 Other forms of Christmas star exist, which differ from the original Herrnhut Moravian star.
 No matter how many points a star has, it has a symmetrical shape based on polyhedra.
 There are other stars with 20, 32, 50, 62 and 110 points that are commonly hand-made.
 The variety comes from various ways of forming the polyhedron that provides a base for the points—using an octagonal face instead of a square face, for example.
 The common original Herrnhut Moravian star becomes a 50-point star when the squares and triangles that normally make up the faces of the polyhedron become octagons and hexagons.
 This leaves a 4-sided trapezoidal hole in the corners of the faces which is then filled with an irregular four sided point.
 These 4-sided points form a "starburst" in the midst of an otherwise regular 26-point star.

 Froebel stars, which are paper decorations made from four folded strips of paper, are sometimes inaccurately also called Moravian stars, among many other names.